#Study_Abroad

 Intakes to Study in Canada

-Canadian colleges and universities stand apart from Indian institutions with their three intakes, which are also known as semesters.
-Understanding the intakes in Canada is crucial for those aspiring to study abroad, as it defines the periods during which universities globally accept applications.
-Canadian universities offer three intakes namely Fall, Winter, and Summer.
-These intakes signify the period when students from around the world can apply to Canadian educational institutions.
+Canadian colleges and universities differ from Indian institutions by offering three distinct intakes, also referred to as semesters.
+Understanding the intakes in Canada is essential for students planning to study in Canada, as they determine when applications are accepted.
+The three intakes available are Fall, Winter, and Summer,. each marking a specific admission period during which international students can apply to various programs across Canadian institutions.

 • Fall Intake: Fall intake begins in September.
 It is the most popular choice among Indian students with a wide range of courses and scholarship availability.
 In this intake, Canadian universities receive the highest number of applications.
 Fall intake is also known as September intake and Autumn intake.